Why Is Critical Thinking Important?

 Piaget's stages of cognitive development

-The first stage: the Sensorimotor Stage
+1. The Sensorimotor Stage

 This stage spans from birth until around the age of two.
 Over this period, children’s contact with their surrounding environment depends entirely on movements they make and sensations they experience.
 Children systematically touch, throw, and taste new objects to discover each object’s characteristics through trial and error.
 Halfway through this stage, just before children turn two, they grasp the notion of object permanence (the fact that objects continue to exist even when they cannot see them).

-The second stage: the Preoperational Stage
+2. The Preoperational Stage

 This stage begins from around age two and ends around age six or seven.
 During this early childhood stage—characterized by, among other things, the first stages of language production—children become capable of thinking in symbolic terms, of representing things through words and symbols.
 Children also learn to grasp the notions of quantity and space, as well as the distinction between the past and the future.
 But, above all, they remain geared toward the present and toward tangible physical situations, finding abstract concepts hard to grasp.
 Their thinking is also very egocentric.
 They often assume that others see things from their own point of view.

-The third stage, the Concrete Operational Stage
+3. The Concrete Operational Stage

 This stage takes place from the age of six or seven to 11 or 12.
 Having accumulated some experience of the world, children gain the ability to conceive of events totally alien to their own lives.